 Hatha Yoga: (Sanskrit “Discipline of Force”)

-That being said Hatha yoga can also encompass anything done with the body including; mantra’s (or chanting), mudra (hand gestures), and even visualization practices.
+That being said, Hatha yoga can also encompass anything done with the body including; mantra’s (or chanting), mudra (hand gestures), and even visualization practices.

-It is sometimes recommended for beginners because of the slower, more static type poses, which gives your body time to align and adjust.
-A few of the main poses of Hatha yoga are Sukhasana, Mountain, forward fold, low lunge, downward dog, and warrior pose.
+Hatha Yoga is often recommended for beginners because of the slower, more static type poses.
+Above all, giving your body time to align and adjust.
+For example, basic poses within include; Sukhasana, Mountain, forward fold, low lunge, downward dog, and warrior pose.

 Vinyasa Yoga: (Sanskrit “Connection”)

-When you think of Vinyasa, think of smoothness or a flowing” type" of movement.
-A major difference between Vinyasa to some other styles of yoga like Ashtanga and/or Bikram is the variations of poses in different classes you may attend.
+When you think of Vinyasa, think of smoothness or a “flowing” type of movement.
+A major difference between Vinyasa to some other styles of yoga like Ashtanga and/or Bikram is the variations of poses, in the different classes you may attend.